Summer Song List Preview

 And, most people dislike being the bearer of disappointing news—whether it involves a business pitch, a contest or a personal relationship.
 Voice-mail messages aren’t a sure thing, since the rejectee might actually pick up the phone.
 So, modern communication can also minimize the discomfort of this process.
 Person-to-person can be replaced by emails, texts or even a brief note (so last-century, but still practiced in certain remote areas of society), which lets the supplier know his efforts were appreciated, even if not ultimately resulting in a go-ahead.

 I make a point of thanking those who communicate back for their thoughtfulness.
 It’s often a breath of fresh air in my—or any—business.
-Of course, I prefer the pleasure of The Roy Vombrack Orchestra getting to perform for a client’s event.
+Of course, I prefer the pleasure of the RSVP Orchestra getting to perform for a client’s event.
 But if it’s not meant to be, I will take the pleasure of their courtesy as the next best substitute.